rickcentralcontrolcom/geo-rct-methodology/Central_Control_Geo_RCT_Whitepaper.md

 Geographic experiments offer multiple advantages.
 They sidestep privacy concerns by eliminating the need for personally identifiable information.
 Sales and other KPIs align naturally with this structure through ZIP-coded transaction data from CRM systems, without privacy implications or technical overhead.

-Most media can accurately target large geographic regions, particularly Nielsen's designated market areas (DMAs).
+Most media can accurately target large geographic regions, notably Nielsen's designated market areas (DMAs).
 While postal codes, cable zones, core based statistical areas (CBSAs), and states are alternatives, each presents challenges.
-Postal codes would be ideal, but as we've written in AdExchanger, media companies currently infer them from IP addresses with high error rates or accumulate multiple ZIPs per user account, making them unreliable for experimentation without additional system enhancements.
+Postal codes would be ideal, but, as discussed in the AdExchanger article "ZIP Codes: The Simple Fix For Advertising ROI Measurement," media companies currently infer ZIPs from IP addresses with high error rates or accumulate multiple ZIPs per user account, making them unreliable for experimentation without additional system enhancements.

 Geographic regions suitable for experimentation must be mutually exclusive and sufficiently isolated to minimize spillover between test and control groups, upholding the experimentation best practice known as Stable Unit Treatment Value Assumption (SUTVA).
 Ideally, units should also be collectively exhaustive (MECE: mutually exclusive and collectively exhaustive).

 DMAs meet these criteria well.
 They're mutually exclusive and collectively exhaustive across the US.
 Most people don't commute between DMAs — while NYC and Philadelphia DMAs border each other, their populations generally live and work within one or the other.
-With 210 US DMAs, randomization can balance the many factors affecting regional sales: income levels, education, competitive mixes, weather, and more.
-Critically, virtually all media types can be targeted reliably by DMA in the US, a practice established since the 1950s.
+With 210 US DMAs, randomization (as discussed further below) can balance the many factors affecting regional sales: income levels, education, competitive mixes, weather, and more.
+Critically, many media types can be targeted reliably by DMA in the US, a practice established since the 1950s.

-Outside the US, metro areas or postal-code clusters typically work best.
+Outside the US, metro areas or postal-code clusters typically work best for the same purpose of geo experiments.

 Bear in mind, we're talking here about the RCT subclass of cluster randomized trials, so don't confuse this approach with matched-market tests (MMT) or synthetic control method (SCM).
 Those are forms of quasi-experiments, a scientific designation that means "not as good as real experiments," defined by a lack of randomization of assignments of test and control arms.
 This paper focuses on how to conduct geo RCTs for iROAS measurement and doesn't get into why CRT provides categorically better evidence than MMT or SCM.
-For more on that discussion, refer to the articles cited in Footnote 1.
+For more on that discussion, refer to articles including "Advertisers Seeking Cccurate ROAS Should Use Large-Scale, Randomized Geo Tests," "Recession-Proofing Your Ad Mix: Measure Twice, Cut Once" and "Gain Market Share by Disrupting Bad Ad Measurement" on Central Control's blog or LinkedIn page.

-For this paper, we will focus on large-scale randomized geographic experiments using DMAs as the experimental unit.
+For this document, we focus on large-scale randomized geographic experiments using U.S. DMAs as the experimental unit, though these techniques can also be applied in other countries by targeting metro areas or postal code clusters.

 ## SELECT DESIGN TYPE